tfpauly/privacy-proxy/draft-private-access-tokens.md

-Origins verify the token signature using the corresponding policy verification key from the Issuer, and validate that the message matches the hash of the original TokenChallenge for this session, SHA256(TokenChallenge).
+Origins verify the token signature using the corresponding policy verification key from the Issuer, and validate that the message matches the hash of the original TokenChallenge for this session, SHA256(TokenChallenge), and that the version of the Token matches the version in the TokenChallenge.

 ## Issuance